On Sharing Human Treats With Your Dog

 “When Animals Train Us“.
-A short introduction to some important concepts of Operant Conditioning, one important technique of which you may have heard of as ‘Clicker Training’.
-After you read the article, explore the site for other good articles.
+A short introduction to some important concepts of Operant Conditioning, one powerful technique which you may have heard referred to as ‘Clicker Training’.
+After you read the article, explore that site for other good articles.

 And speaking of socialization: looking for some good places to socialize outside of class?
 Here are some suggestions: